-- Then let your upper legs follow along the hips upward.
+- Then let your upper legs follow along with the hips upward.

 Propulsive Phase of the Kick

-The propulsive phase of the kick occurs during the downbeat, when your feet are pointed and you extend your legs.
-During that phase, there’s a short amount of time where the top of your feet are facing backwards.
-Because you are moving your feet downward, water will then be pushed backwards and provide propulsion.
+The propulsive phase of the kick occurs during the downbeat, when your feet are pointed, and you extend your legs.
+During that phase, there’s a short amount of time where the tops of your feet are facing backward.
+Because you are moving your feet downward, water will then be pushed backward and provide propulsion.

-The more flexible your ankles are, the better the propulsion of your feet is as you can keep the top of your feet facing backwards for a longer amount of time.
+The more flexible your ankles are, the better the propulsion of your feet is as you can keep the top of your feet facing backward for a more extended amount of time.
 For example, in the video above, you can see that Michael Phelps has extremely flexible ankles.